 Life Annuity

-However, life annuity payments generally cease upon the death of the annuitant, so no funds are distributed to beneficiaries.
+A life annuity guarantees income for as long as you live, providing protected income you cannot outlive.
+However, as payments stop at death, no funds are distributed to beneficiaries.
 This income protection comes at the cost of not leaving an inheritance.

-- Life Annuity With Guaranteed Period: Continues payments to the beneficiary for the set term if the annuitant dies
+- Life Annuity With Guaranteed Period: Continues payments to the beneficiary for the set term if the annuitant dies.

-- Life Annuity With Indexing: Payments increase annually by a set amount
+- Life Annuity With Indexing: Payments increase annually by a set amount.

 Term Certain Annuity